PVH (NYSE:PVH) Releases Q1 2022 Earnings Guidance

-A number of analysts recently issued reports on the stock.
-Zacks Investment Research downgraded shares of PVH from a hold rating to a sell rating and set a $89.00 target price for the company. in a research report on Monday, March 28th.
-Wells Fargo & Company dropped their target price on shares of PVH from $95.00 to $90.00 and set an equal weight rating for the company in a research report on Tuesday, April 5th.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of PVH from $125.00 to $99.00 and set a hold rating for the company in a research report on Friday, April 1st.
-StockNews.com assumed coverage on shares of PVH in a research report on Thursday, March 31st.
-They issued a strong-buy rating for the company.
-Finally, Bank of America increased their price objective on shares of PVH from $136.00 to $156.00 and gave the company a buy rating in a research report on Thursday, February 17th.
-One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating, seven have given a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $109.82.
+A number of equities research analysts have recently issued reports on the stock.
+Truist Financial dropped their target price on shares of PVH from $100.00 to $81.00 and set a hold rating for the company in a report on Tuesday, April 5th.
+Citigroup dropped their price objective on shares of PVH from $105.00 to $94.00 and set a neutral rating for the company in a report on Thursday, March 31st.
+The Goldman Sachs Group dropped their price objective on shares of PVH from $140.00 to $121.00 and set a buy rating for the company in a report on Friday, April 1st.
+Zacks Investment Research cut shares of PVH from a hold rating to a sell rating and set a $89.00 target price on the stock. in a research report on Monday, March 28th.
+Finally, Deutsche Bank Aktiengesellschaft decreased their target price on shares of PVH from $125.00 to $99.00 and set a hold rating on the stock in a research report on Friday, April 1st.
+One analyst has rated the stock with a sell rating, ten have assigned a hold rating, seven have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and an average price target of $110.29.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, March 30th.
-Shareholders of record on Friday, March 11th were paid a $0.038 dividend.
-This represents a $0.15 dividend on an annualized basis and a yield of 0.20%.
-This is a boost from PVH’s previous quarterly dividend of $0.04.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 30th.
+Stockholders of record on Friday, March 11th were given a dividend of $0.038 per share.
 The ex-dividend date of this dividend was Thursday, March 10th.
-PVH’s dividend payout ratio (DPR) is presently 1.13%.
+This is a positive change from PVH’s previous quarterly dividend of $0.04.
+This represents a $0.15 dividend on an annualized basis and a dividend yield of 0.20%.
+PVH’s dividend payout ratio (DPR) is 1.13%.

-A number of hedge funds have recently bought and sold shares of the business.
-NewEdge Advisors LLC bought a new stake in PVH in the fourth quarter valued at $240,000.
-Deutsche Bank AG increased its holdings in shares of PVH by 4.6% during the fourth quarter.
-Deutsche Bank AG now owns 112,656 shares of the textile maker’s stock valued at $12,014,000 after purchasing an additional 4,915 shares during the period.
-Thrivent Financial for Lutherans increased its holdings in shares of PVH by 185.1% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 90,209 shares of the textile maker’s stock valued at $9,625,000 after purchasing an additional 58,568 shares during the period.
-Glenmede Trust Co.
-NA acquired a new position in shares of PVH during the fourth quarter valued at $1,432,000.
-Finally, Metropolitan Life Insurance Co NY increased its holdings in shares of PVH by 16.4% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 8,117 shares of the textile maker’s stock valued at $866,000 after purchasing an additional 1,146 shares during the period.
-Institutional investors own 99.58% of the company’s stock.
+A number of large investors have recently bought and sold shares of the stock.
+Metropolitan Life Insurance Co NY grew its position in PVH by 16.4% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 8,117 shares of the textile maker’s stock valued at $866,000 after buying an additional 1,146 shares during the last quarter.
+CIBC World Markets Inc. acquired a new stake in PVH in the fourth quarter valued at $203,000.
+Squarepoint Ops LLC acquired a new stake in PVH in the fourth quarter valued at $215,000.
+NewEdge Advisors LLC acquired a new stake in PVH in the fourth quarter valued at $240,000.
+Finally, Legal & General Group Plc lifted its holdings in PVH by 1.5% in the fourth quarter.
+Legal & General Group Plc now owns 191,273 shares of the textile maker’s stock valued at $20,399,000 after acquiring an additional 2,826 shares during the period.
+Hedge funds and other institutional investors own 99.58% of the company’s stock.

 PVH Corp. operates as an apparel company worldwide.
 The company operates through six segments: Tommy Hilfiger North America, Tommy Hilfiger International, Calvin Klein North America, Calvin Klein International, Heritage Brands Wholesale, and Heritage Brands Retail.
 It designs, markets, and retails men's, women's, and children's apparel and accessories, including branded dress shirts, neckwear, sportswear, jeans wear, performance apparel, intimate apparel, underwear, swimwear, swim-related products, handbags, accessories, footwear, outerwear, home furnishings, luggage products, sleepwear, loungewear, hats, scarves, gloves, socks, watches and jewelry, eyeglasses and non-ophthalmic sunglasses, fragrance, home bed and bath furnishings, small leather goods, and other products.